 1. Start Development Early in An Employee’s Career: From the very onset, an employee’s career should have a defined growth path.
-Employees should be exposed to challenging experiences right from the beginning so their aptitude for decision making can be identified.
+Employees should discover challenging experiences right from the beginning so that their leaders can identify their aptitude for decision making.

 “With careful planning much earlier on in a person’s career, organizations can ensure that leaders gain the experiences that truly matter for future success at advanced levels,” stresses Stu Crandell, Senior Vice President of Global Offerings at Korn Ferry and the Korn Ferry Institute.

 2. Make Development and Experience Opportunities Unique to The Skills and Goals of Each Employee: Once an employee’s skills and experience have been identified and recorded, development plans need to be designed around them and in relation to their leadership goals.